Our Story

 Strangers Stories, Part 1

-In wanting to make positive from its negativity, STRANGERS NO MORE took form due to my healing process.
-On moving house across the city, in reflecting and focusing on myself, the most wonderful things then began to happen.
-Whilst all my existing friends would describe me (amongst many things) as an ambivert (both introverted and extroverted), I am happy and confident enough to talk to anyone in a social situation, and where I once leaned on this girl for absolute best friendship, my social life certainly shifted and evolved further.
+In wanting to make positive from negativity, STRANGERS NO MORE took form due to my healing process of both the breakup and the manner of treatments and change, as well as the historic period.
+On moving house across the city and as I explain shortly, the most wonderful things then began to happen.
+I am happy and confident enough to talk to anyone in a social situation, and where I once leaned on this girl for best friendship, my social life certainly shifted and evolved further.

-Not limited to but as well as joining a new social running club and sports centre / gym, taking part in a photography course and cooking class, as well as chatting to tens of new faces within just a few weeks, I also re-ignited old friendships that, I will admit, were cast as second priority during this relationship.
-They know who they are.
-Whilst everyone's support was absolutely unbelievable and valued, it was actually the outcome of conversations with many strangers that came most unexpectedly.
+This took form in, and not limited to, joining a new social running club and sports centre / gym, taking part in a photography course and cooking class, chatting to tens of new faces within just a few weeks, and the re-igniting of old friendships that were either cast as second priority or unfortunately unable to be present during this relationship.
+They know who they are, we all came swimming back to one another as if we never left and we've all sorts already planned.
+Whilst everyone's support was absolutely unbelievable and valued, it was actually the outcome of conversations with the many strangers that came most unexpectedly.

-Sure, I've travelled, a career, loved hard, but; I've equally lost harder, been better, been worse, and ultimately through all of life's highs and lows, I've stories.
+Sure, I've travelled, a flippin’ cool career, loved hard, but I've equally lost harder, been better, been worse, and through all of life's highs and lows, I've stories.
 My story.
+And, as suggested by others, is all of this positivity as well as several other things beyond the scope of being necessary to explain in my stranger story all but happening for a reason?
+Perhaps... it's not for me to comment...

 By talking we reach better understanding.